mousavih/rlvr-base-model-barrier/README.md

-# Post Training with Policy Gradients: Optimality and the Barrier of the Base Model
+# Post Training with Policy Gradients: Optimality and the Base Model Barrier

+This repo provides the implementation of the experiments in the paper ["Post Training with Policy Gradients: Optimality and the Base Model Barrier".](https://arxiv.org/pdf/2603.06957)
 ## Mathematical Setup

 Our goal is to train an autoregressive model to predict a response sequence $`\boldsymbol{y}`$ to an input context $`\boldsymbol{x}`$, which is drawn from some distribution on $`\mathbb{R}^d`$.
 The response is $`\boldsymbol{y}=(y_1,...,y_N)`$ where each $y_i$ is a number between $0$ and $k-1$.
 There are two setups of ground truth data generation that we consider: